What is Container Security?

 Securing Container Workloads in Kubernetes: SUSE offers solutions such as Kubewarden to secure container workloads within Kubernetes clusters.
 This includes using Pod Security Admission (PSA) to define security policies for pods and secure container images themselves.

-SUSE NeuVector: SUSE NeuVector is a security platform designed specifically for cloud-native applications running in containers.
+SUSE NeuVector: SUSE NeuVector is a container security platform designed specifically for cloud-native applications running in containers.
 It provides zero-trust container security, real-time inspection of container traffic, vulnerability scanning, and protection against attacks.

 DevSecOps Strategy: SUSE emphasizes the importance of adopting a DevSecOps strategy, where software engineers understand the security implications of the software they maintain and managers prioritize software security.
 SUSE supports companies in implementing this strategy to ensure a high level of security in day-to-day applications.